Bronx Things To Do This Weekend

 Golfing in Historic Van Cortlandt Park

-The Fall is a good time to get out the golfing clubs to continue or resume work on a golf game.
+The Spring is a good time to get out the golfing clubs to continue or resume work on a golf game.
 The sport is aerobic and good for one's health, regardless of gender.

 Van Cortlandt Park is home to one of the oldest continuous operational golf courses in the United States, dating back well over a century.

 The Van Cortlandt golf course in the Van Cortlandt neighborhood of the Bronx is pretty easily accessible by subway, coming up along the Upper West Side of Manhattan on the #1 train.